Decision Website Design

 .

 Imagine a place on the Internet where discussing big ideas isn’t just about shouting opinions or proclaiming yourself the winner.
-It a place where we funnel our ideas towards the best solution that satisfies more people, solves more problems, and brings about the most benefits.
+It must be a rigorous process that demands each perspective gets scrutinized.
+It’s a place where we funnel our ideas towards the best solution that satisfies more people, solves more problems, and brings about the most benefits.
 That place will be the Decision Website.

 .